England tour of West Indies confirmed

 Last updated on .From the section Cricket

-England will face West Indies in five Twenty20 internationals and three Test matches in the Caribbean in January and March next year.
+England will face West Indies in five Twenty20s and three Tests in the Caribbean in January and March next year.

-The first ever five-match T20 series between the two sides will all be played at the Kensington Oval in Barbaods between 22-30 January.
+The first five-match T20 series between the two sides will be played at the Kensington Oval in Barbados between 22 and 30 January.

 They will then compete for the newly created Richards-Botham trophy after West Indies return from their white-ball tour of India in February.